-How The Jets Shook up Draft Day
+How The New York Jets Shook up NFL Draft Day 2018

 The New York football Jets could not wait until draft day in their pursuit to getting a QB in the top 6 picks, they shocked the NFL community upon trading their 6th overall selection along with 3 second round selections including two this year to the Indianapolis Colts for the 3rd overall selection.
 The hardest thing to analyze about this pick is the confidence in their desired QB(s) not being available at the 6th overall selection.
 With division rivals Buffalo Bills and Miami Dolphins having picks in the top 12 and having rumored to selecting a QB, one can only assume the Jets wanted to ensure that they do not get one of their guys before them.
 The return that the Colts received seemed to be a bit steep if you are a Jets fan but at the same time the team has not seen a playoff run since the ‘Sanchise’ era and even at the point in time the Mark Sanchez was not what got them there.
 It is evident that Mike Maccahnan sees too much talent in the top QB prospects to pass up on for the future of the Jets franchise despite signing both Josh McCown and Teddy Bridgewater in the free agency period.
 Now let’s take a look into how this impacts the rest of the draft and gain more insight into some of the endless possibilities on draft night.